 Vintage clothing is defined as anything 25 years or older that is well made and desirable.
 Some are collectors, while others simply want to wear it.
 Vintage clothing is an excellent addition to any wardrobe.
 Designer clothes from the 1990s are among the most popular vintage fashions.
 It may have played a significant role in popularizing modern punk and new wave fashions.

 Vintage clothing is defined as clothing manufactured in the 1990s or earlier.
 Much more was produced in the United States and Europe.
-A lot more than 2022.
+A lot more than 2023.
 Something is not valuable simply because it is old.
 It takes desire and the desire to obtain these pieces.
 It’s difficult to beat the quality of vintage.
-Some of my favorite pieces are over 25 years old.
+Some of my favorite pieces are just over 25 years old.
 You’d never guess, but if you were to ask where it came from?
 You’ll discover that you can’t just order it from Amazon.
-Getting good vintage pieces to add to your wardrobe takes a little more determination.
+Getting good vintage pieces to add to your wardrobe takes a little more determination and great taste.

 Chicago Vintage Clothing and Jewelry and now Nashville Vintage Clothing and Jewelry show is brought to you by Vintage Promotions, LLC.
 Melissa Sands in conjunction with Jon Jenkins, Jenkins LLC (The Nashville Show, Tailgate & Music Valley Antiques Show, The Springfield Extravaganza).